City Seeds (2024)

 Families surrendered belonging.

-Felt the rhythm of the city, and fled shaking.
+Felt the rhythm of the city, and fled

+shaking.
 A sunflower blooms and turns,

-Unintentionally feeds a family of birds.
+unintentionally feeds a family of birds.

 The Farmer hums a tune, working,

-Waiting, collecting wayward seeds.
+waiting, collecting wayward seeds.

 Rediscovered roots, in rural land.
+Happy

-Between sprout and sapling.
+learning the difference, between sprout and sapling.

 Frost arrests the field.
 Crops yield.